morgil/publinx/README.md

 # Installation
 publinx is a uWSGI "app".

-For the installation of uWSGI, consult a guide you trust.
-I have used [http://www.markjberger.com/flask-with-virtualenv-uwsgi-nginx/](http://www.markjberger.com/flask-with-virtualenv-uwsgi-nginx/).
+For the installation of uWSGI and Python 3, consult a guide you trust.

 Additionally, install the Python module python-dateutil.